-Take yourself over to the end of Mile-end and the start of Little Italy, one of the most prominent communities.
+Take yourself over to the end of Mile-end and the start of Little Italy, one of the most prominent communities and best neighborhoods in Montreal to spend your time.
 Here you can discover homemade street Gnocchi in savory-sweet tomato sauce at Drogheria Fine.
 This tiny walk-up eatery is almost unnoticeable if you aren’t looking for it, giving it an almost locals-know-only kind of atmosphere.
 It is simple and delicious and shows you the kind of food vibe this place is giving off.
 With Montreal weather, this is the kind of quick meal to help you warm up on colder days.

 Once you’re in Little Italy, you need to head over to Jean-Talon Market.
 This is a charming farmer’s market with so many local specialties and fresh produce.
 Smoked meats, fresh fruits and vegetables, and some delectable cheese varieties.
 They also provide gourmet cooking lessons and food demonstrations here.
 It’s a great destination to just stroll around and see these parts of the community at large.